joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/exercise+product-critique.md

 We'll decide the focus area for the exercise ahead of time and that should be communicated to all evaluators.

 #### Competencies
-Humility *- How well did they take feedback and handle different opinions?
+- Humility *- How well did they take feedback and handle different opinions?
+Do they ask for feedback?
 How well did they work with us?*
-Communication *- How well did they eloquently describe their thinking and questions? * Grit & Passion *- How well did they demonstrate their excitement for design details and user problems?*
+- Communication *- How well did they eloquently describe their thinking and questions?*
+- Grit & Passion *- How well did they demonstrate their excitement for design details and user problems?*
-Interaction Design *- How attuned were they to key interaction details of the product?
+- Interaction Design *- How attuned were they to key interaction details of the product?
 Did their solutions have thoughtful interactions?*
-Information Architecture *- Where they able to clearly organize the information and describe a understandable flow?*
+- Information Architecture *- Where they able to clearly organize the information and describe an understandable flow?*
-Research & Analytics
+- Research & Analytics *- Did they define the problems well and centered around the user?*
-Business Fluency
+- Business Fluency *- Do they effectively balance the user problems with the business opportunities?
+How well do they capture a compelling product vision?*
-Leadership Scope - how broad or narrow is their thinking?
+- Leadership Scope *- How broad is their thinking?
+Do they effectively drive the conversation?*

-#### Evaluative Questions to Answer
+#### Other Evaluative Questions to Answer
 - What knowledge are they able to pull from?
 How deep is their product and design knowledge that they can pull from on the spot?
 - How do they think?
 What is their process (without scripting / idealistic)?
 Was were gaps in their thinking?
 What were there?
 - How fast are they?
 Are you confident they'd be able to move at the speed necessary for our organization?